stefanomunarini/Level-Up/README.md

     - Browse their own games
     - View an information page of a game, where they can
         - Play the game
-        - Share their highscore of the game on social media
+        - Share their high score of the game on social media
         - Contact the developer (email address link)
         - View their own scores
         - View game high scores